nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to list student contacts
+1. User requests to list student contacts.
-2. ArchDuke shows a list of student contacts
+2. ArchDuke displays a list of student contacts.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The student contact list is empty.

   Use case ends.